A Bit Shook Up

 Full of his usual swagger, Canning suggested increasing surveillance on Lee Thompson and his sidekick, Craig MacGinlay’s Craig McQuarrie.

-However Helen wasn’t having any of this nonsense, demanding their arrest and also a search of the house where Henry had fired the gun.
+Helen wasn’t having any of this nonsense, demanding their arrest and a search of the house where Henry had fired the gun.

 As Canning rolled his eyes, she asked him: “What’s your angle here, Murray?..
 What are you up to?” before launching into a tirade about his tendency to go solo while pursuing his own policy of containment that was all about “backroom deals and compromises.. anything for a quiet life!”

-When she threatened to resign, Chief Superintendent Robinson finally snapped, accusing her of grandstanding.
+When she threatened to resign, Chief Superintendent Robinson snapped, accusing her of grandstanding.

 Nevertheless she acceded to Helen’s demands.

-A bit of a staring contest developed between Helen and Murray after he insisted on bringing Thompson and McQuarrie in, followed by the slamming of doors.
+A bit of a staring contest developed between Helen and Murray after he insisted that he would bring Thompson and McQuarrie in.

-Oblivious to the commotion on the Mount Eden estate, Lee was busy planning his criminal enterprises when he got a ping on his smartphone from Stacey who sent him the video of Stevie and Grace trying to defuse the situation with Henry.
+Oblivious to the commotion on the Mount Eden estate, Lee was busy planning his criminal activities when he got a ping on his smartphone from Stacey who sent him the video of Stevie and Grace trying to defuse the situation with Henry.

-The footage sent him reeling.
+The footage sent him reeling in shock.

-Back in Blackthorn, a subdued Stevie and Grace were coming to terms in the locker room with the incident when what we always suspected finally happened – their hands touched and Grace moved in for a kiss.
+Back in Blackthorn, a subdued Stevie and Grace were coming to terms in the locker room with the incident when suddenly what we always suspected finally happened – their hands touched and Grace moved in for a kiss.

-They were interrupted, though, by Sandra Cliff who burst into the room to check in on their wellbeing.
+They were interrupted, though, by Sandra Cliff who burst into the room to check on their wellbeing.

-Jumping straight to attention, the duo had an awkward conversation with Sandra.
+Jumping to attention, the duo had an awkward conversation with Sandra.

-Sandra thought they were talking about the shooting incident but the audience could have been forgiven for thinking Stevie was really talking about the kiss.
+Sandra thought they were talking about the shooting incident but the audience could have been forgiven for thinking Stevie was actually talking about the kiss.

 When Grace awkwardly left to grab a cup of tea, Stevie said to Sandra by way of explanation: “She’s just a bit shook up”.

-As the response team gathered for a briefing from Sandra on the Mount Eden situation, she informed them Henry was Lee Thompson’s nephew and that they would have to protect the house to enable forensics to determine if there was anything there linking the ex-soldier to criminal activity.
+As the response team gathered for a briefing on the Mount Eden situation, Sandra informed them that Henry was Lee Thompson’s nephew and they would have to protect the house to enable forensics to determine if there was anything there linking the ex-soldier to criminal activity.

 She revealed Neil Keery’s perennially grumpy Sergeant McCloskey had been drafted in from Garnerville Training College to help run tactical ops on the ground – prompting Tommy and his girlfriend, Dearbhaile McKinney’s Aisling to giggle as they recalled coming across him in Series One.

-“Only two rules tonight – one, do everything I say and two, do everything I say,” he bellowed before challenging Aisling to explain like a naughty schoolkid what all the giggling was about.
+“Only two rules tonight – one, do everything I say and two, do everything I say,” McCloskey bellowed before challenging Aisling to explain like a naughty schoolkid what all the giggling was about.

 Afterwards, Jonty tasked Tommy to comb through the doorbell footage from the home of Carol Moore’s pensioner Eileen to see if there was anything on it linking Lee Thompson to the murder of Chris Corrigan’s Jim Dixon.